NHSDigital/software-engineering-quality-framework/continuous-improvement.md

 ### Improve reliability and operability

-Some important improvement work consistens of implementing or improving reliability or operability features, such as monitoring dashboards, application logs or automated security testing.
+Some important improvement work consists of implementing or improving reliability or operability features, such as monitoring dashboards, application logs or automated security testing.

 Where things like this are missing or need improvement, it is not tech debt &mdash; improving them brings a tangible benefit to service reliability, which users do notice and care about.
-As such, this work should be treated like any other feature work and prioritised alongside functional features.

 The benefits of improving these areas are:
 * Service has fewer bugs.